freshbitsweb/laratables/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Selecting additional columns
 We have coded the package in a way where the query selects only required columns from the database table.
-If you need values of additional column when you are customizing column values or searching in other columns, you may specify them in an array inside `laratablesAdditionalColumns()` static method.
+If you need values of additional column when you are customizing column values, you may specify them in an array inside `laratablesAdditionalColumns()` static method.
 For example, if you have *first_name* and *surname* in the table and you're just using a custom column *name* instead, you can add:

 ```php
 /**